gvwilson/sensibleadventures/cloudherd/reboot.md

     - Noxy: "Too far to get to the herd in one day anyway - we'll have to find shelter."
     - She knows a place...
   - find the hut and settle in
+    - have to pick their way up the path in thickening snowstorm
+    - scary...
   - trolls gather outside
     - Noxy: "We can make a run for it."
     - Thokmay (shaking his head): "We won't make it."